 Sample preparation is the most important step of any chemical analysis.
 To get the best results with any elemental alloy analyser regardless of the technology, the sample must be clean before taking a measurement.
 Otherwise the results are always compromised at least to some extent.
 The effect of dirty surfaces will vary and some technologies are more forgiving to sample surface conditions than others.

-How well an analyser can tolerate dirty surfaces depends on many variables such as the nature of physical phenomenon behind the technology, analysis spot size, the penetration depth of the excitation and type of the contamination on the sample surface.
+How well an analyzer can tolerate dirty surfaces depends on many variables such as the nature of physical phenomenon behind the technology, analysis spot size, the penetration depth of the excitation and type of the contamination on the sample surface.

 Elemental alloy analysis is usually carried out by using either OES (optical emission spectroscopy), XRF (X-ray fluorescence) or with LIBS (laser induced breakdown spectroscopy).
 Each technology is different and so is the amount of sample preparation needed.
 Where XRF can tolerate even quite dirty surfaces, to get quality results with spark OES, proper sample preparation is always required.
 LIBS technology falls in between the two.